Techcatchers/Geeksters-Slack-Chatbot/README.md

 If you are interested to know how the project got initiated then [here's a PDF](https://drive.google.com/file/d/1b3v5K1x4ILq1xHJIY-bEu4ZQHXeVC7PP/view?usp=sharing) for you.

 **NOTE: This project was submitted for TCS Inframind Contest 2018.
-Unfortunately, we didn't get selected for the finals.**
+Unfortunately, we couldn't make it to the finals.**

 Here's a [demo video](https://youtu.be/McJr1AOhyj8) for you which explains the entire project and its working.